TransferGo and Visa introduce real-time global transfers

 TransferGo has won industry recognition as the ‘Fastest Rising Startup of the Year’ in 2018 and has garnered positive reviews based on its transparency, trust and user experience.
 To date, the company has over two million active users.

 TransferGo’s partnership with Visa will enable its services to scale around the globe.
 Currently available in 32 European markets, the collaboration has the potential to expand into 178 countries.

-Utilising the service, customers will gain the speed and security of its infrastructure while conducting international payments.
+Utilising the Visa Direct service, customers will gain the speed and security of its infrastructure while conducting international payments.
 Users will not need to use online banking or an IBAN number; payments can be sent directly to a card.